 Perrserker

 There’s just something so great about taking Meowth and giving it a Norse-inspired flavor, only to then have an evolution that takes this further as it pays tribute to the infamous berserker soldiers of the time.
-Perrserker has such a weird design, but just so loveable with its little Viking horns, and the new steel typing makes it an interesting version of what came before.
+Perrserker has such a weird design, but it is just so loveable with its little Viking horns, and the new steel typing makes it an interesting version of what came before.
 Regional forms and evolutions are fairly hit-and-miss, but this one was a joy to discover in Galar.

 Litten